-Thruxton Conservation Area
+Thruxton Conservation Area and Design Statement

-6.5 Thruxton Conservation Area was designated in 1985 by Test Valley Borough Council (TVBC) supported by the Fyfield Kimpton Thruxton Conservation Policy document.
-A Conservation Area is an area of special
+6.5 Thruxton Conservation Area was designated in 1985 by Test Valley Borough Council (TVBC) supported by the Fyfield, Kimpton and Thruxton Conservation Area Policy Document.
+A Conservation Area is an area of special architectural or historic interest, the character or appearance of which is desirable to preserve or enhance (Section 69 of the 1990 Planning (Listed Buildings and Conservation Areas) Act).
+There has been no review of the Conservation Area since its designation in 1985 and there

-- architectural or historic interest, the character or appearance of which is desirable to preserve or enhance (Section 69 of the 1990 Planning (Listed Buildings and Conservation Areas) Act).
-There has been no review of the Conservation Area since its designation in 1985 and there is no published current date for its review.
-The Conservation Area includes a number of Local Green Spaces as shown on Map 4 which covers all of the important open areas identified in the Conservation Area Land Appraisal. - 6.6 The historic core of the conservation area is focused around the manorial complex and the medieval church which are set within large, attractive and verdant open spaces.
-To the east and south of this are rows of houses and cottages, some of which date from 15th century, but most from 18th and 19th centuries, and which are arranged in a regular linear pattern following the ancient T shaped road structure which is at an historic crossing point of the Pillhill Brook. - 6.7 There are 26 Listed Structures within the Conservation Area.
+- is no published current date for its review.
+The Conservation Area includes a number of the designated Local Green Spaces as shown on Map 4.
+The Conservation Area Land Appraisal contains details of the Local Green Spaces shown on Map 4.
+The Land Appraisal can be accessed through the Parish website: thruxtonvillage.com/community/thruxton-parish-council-14865/home. - 6.6 A Village Design Statement was prepared in 2005 and adopted as a Supplementary Planning Document in February 2006.
+The document provides a guide to ensure that future development and change are managed to respect and preserve the character and distinctiveness of the village particularly for materials, design, form and style. - 6.7 The historic core of the Conservation Area is focused around the manorial complex and the medieval church which are set within large, attractive and verdant open spaces.
+To the east and south of this are rows of houses and cottages, some of which date from 15th century, but most from 18th and 19th centuries, and which are arranged in a regular linear pattern following the ancient T shaped road structure which is at an historic crossing point of the Pillhill Brook. - 6.8 There are 26 Listed Structures within the Conservation Area.
 These include the Grade 1 listed Church, 3 Grade II listed walls, a Grade II listed phone box and many other important buildings from days gone by.
 This collective group is tightly built around the Conservation Area's historic centre and brook and provides its special character as a traditional Hampshire Village.